espnet/espnet/doc/espnet2_tutorial.md

 ## Packing and sharing your trained model

-ESPnet encourages you to share your results using platforms like [Hugging Face](https://huggingface.co/) or [Zenodo](https://zenodo.org/) (This last will become deprecated.)
+ESPnet encourages you to share your results using platforms like [Hugging Face](https://huggingface.co/).

 For sharing your models, the last three stages of each task simplify this process.
 The model is packed into a zip file and uploaded to the selected platform (one or both).